WayneEdwards/musical-giggle/Develop/README.md

-# **Professional ReadME Generator**
+# **Professional README Generator**

     >## **_Description_**

-    An app that allows users to create a professional README.md
+    This application allows users to create a professional README.md.

     ---
     ### **_Table of Contents_**